 If you own a property and want to make a rental income from it, then guaranteed rent in London may be something that you are considering.
 However, before you decide if this is the best option for you, it’s worth weighing up the pros and cons.

-· Make a social difference by allowing individuals to make a profit alongside you on the rental property, or provide social housing by entering into a guaranteed rent scheme with a local council or housing association
+· Make a social difference by allowing individuals to make a profit alongside you on the rental building, or provide social housing by entering into a council guaranteed rent scheme scheme with a local council or housing associations

 · Stable income on rental properties located in less desirable or low growth areas

-· Guaranteed monthly income regardless of whether or not the tenants living in the property keep up with rent payments and make sure the rent is paid on time.
+· Guaranteed income every month regardless of whether or not the tenants living in the property keep up with rent payments and make sure the rent is paid on time.

 · No responsibilities for maintaining or managing the property as these are passed over to the renter